 Kotor – Kotor is one of the best places to base yourself to explore Montenegro with Old Town Kotor Hostel offering a great budget option when you visit Kotor.
 It offers cheap breakfasts and dinners, a great common room and friendly staff who aren’t shy about showing you a good time.

-Backpacking Serbia: Best Serbia Hostels
+Best Serbia Hostels

 Serbia might be missing the coastline of some of its neighbours, but the incredible history, culture and warmth of locals make this country one of the best destinations in the Balkans.

 Belgrade – Hedonist Hostel might just be our favourite Balkan hostel, having made a number of visits here throughout our travels.
-Not only does this hostel have amazing facilities with multiple common rooms and a fantastic outdoor seating area, the staff go above and beyond to make sure you have a memorable stay in Belgrade.
+Not only does this hostel have amazing facilities with multiple common rooms and a fantastic outdoor seating area, but the staff also go above and beyond to make sure you have a memorable stay in Belgrade.
 Be prepared to spend a few extra rakija-fuelled nights than originally planned here!

 Niš – A great place to stay in Niš is Aurora Hostel which is a quaint and cosy hostel located a leisurely 15-minute stroll from the centre of town.

-- All the hostels on this list we have personally stayed in and are recommending them based on our own experiences.
-There are a number of popular destinations in the Balkans where we didn’t stay in hostels.
-If you are undertaking a long Balkans backpacking trip then you should check out Balkan Backpacker and Balkan Best Hostels which are two associations of independently owned hostels in the Balkans.
 Both offer perks (including free laundry and rakija!) if you stay in multiple hostels that are a part of their groups.
 The majority of hostels mentioned in this article belong to one of these groups.